This post may include affiliate links, please read our disclaimer.

 This Great Ocean Road guide highlights many of the attractions that can be found along the way before you even reach the famous 12 Apostles!

 Accommodation along the Great Ocean Road is plentiful – hotels, apartments, backpacker lodges, caravan parks and self-contained cottages.
 There is something for everyone.
-Find some places to stay that we can highly recommend here.
+We can recommend these awesome places to stay.

 Having driven the road a couple of hundred times at least in a previous life of driving small group backpacker tours, I have managed to see almost everything the Ocean Road has to offer… So…